beyondessential/tupaia/.github/code-of-conduct.md

 ## Enforcement guidelines

-### 1. Correction
+### 1. Warning

 Community Impact: Use of inappropriate language or other behaviour deemed unprofessional or unwelcome in the community.

 Consequence: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behaviour was inappropriate.
 A public apology may be requested.

-### 2. Warning

-Community Impact: A violation through a single incident or series of actions.

-Consequence: A warning with consequences for continued behaviour.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban
+### 2. Temporary or Permanent Ban

 Community Impact: A serious violation of community standards, including sustained inappropriate behaviour.

-Consequence: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
+A ban from any sort of interaction or public communication with the community, either permanently or for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.

-### 4. Permanent Ban

-Community Impact: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-Consequence: A permanent ban from any sort of public interaction within the community.

 ## Attribution